 Identifying whether a job meets the required skill level

-All jobs have a corresponding Standard Occupational Classification (SOC) code.
+Basically, all jobs have a corresponding Standard Occupational Classification (SOC) code.
 Each SOC code has a designated skill level.
 This determines whether the job meets the requirements of the skilled worker route.

 The full list of occupation codes allowed under the skilled worker route are subject to change and can be found in the July 2020 policy statement.